NicoSlick/Profitability-and-Pricing-Optimization-Analysis/README.md

 logistics.csv - The data set used in this project (15,000 Lines)

-profitability_analysis - SQL code exported from MySQLWorkbench
+profitability_analysis.sql - SQL code exported from MySQLWorkbench